Machines and Tools - Wood processing techniques

 photo source: canadianwoodworking.com

-Types of socket and socket and stock joints
+Types of ball and socket joints

 cep and hollow